Dhruvrajsinh21/Kafka_POC/README.md

 This is a Proof of Concept (POC) for integrating Apache kafka with Streamlit to demonstrate real-time data streaming.
 In this setup, I created a producer that generates logs, and through the Streamlit consumer app, we can monitor the logs live.

-## Follow the below mentioned steps for setting up and running the Kafka POC app locally.
+## Follow the below mentioned steps for setting up and running the Kafka POC app locally:

 ### 1. Downloading and Setting Up kafka